-A 11-week online course for BIPOC wanting to navigate these burning times - in deep togetherness and for our collective liberation
+A 5-month online intensive program for BIPOC wanting to navigate these burning times - in deep togetherness and for our collective liberation

 Do You Want To Turn These Burning Times Into Liberating Times?

-Global pandemic, increasingly authoritarian governments, police violence, devastated economy, and climate change-related natural disasters...
+Global pandemic, increasingly authoritarian governments, police violence, devastated economy, climate change, and natural disasters...

 Hit after hit, they seem to just keep coming in 2020 - with no end in sight as we enter 2021.